lethang7794/aws-sa-associate-saac03/0000-notes/0600-IAM_ACCOUNTS_ORGS.md

 ![Alt text](<images/Screenshot 2023-10-02 at 14.31.52 - [ASSOCIATESHARED]_IAM_Groups__learn.cantrill.io_-_.png>)
 IAM Group is not a true identity

-> Can a IAM Group be used as a Principle in a policy?
+> [!NOTE] Can a IAM Group be used as a Principle in a policy?
 >
 > IAM Group can NOT be used as a Principle in a policy.
 IAM Group is NOT a true identity.